jacobdeichert/mask/README.md

 ### Running mask from within a script

 You can easily call `mask` within scripts if you need to chain commands together.
+However, if you plan on [running mask with a different maskfile](#running-mask-with-a-different-maskfile), you should consider using the `$MASK` utility instead which allows your scripts to be location-agnostic.

 **Example:**